W427697/Discord-/docs/api/doc-block-source.md

 Default: `parameters.docs.source.dark`

-Determines if snippet is rendered in dark mode.
+Determines if the snippet is rendered in dark mode.

 <div class="aside">